WillEard/DigitalBusinessCardDemo/README.md

 PelagoPass is a **full-stack web application** built with React, Vite, Express, and MongoDB.
 It provides authentication, QR-based access, and a modern animated UI.

+**Create, customise and share your own digital pass showing all of your skills and experience in an instant.
+Share via QR code for easy fast access and create multiple passes for as many roles as you need. **

 ---

 ## 📦 Core Libraries